CP3: Unifying Point Cloud Completion by Pretrain-Prompt-Predict Paradigm: Introduction

 To tackle these problems, we propose to unify point cloud \textbf{C}ompletion frameworks by a generic \textbf{P}retrain-\textbf{P}rompt-\textbf{P}redict paradigm, namely \textbf{CP3}, which can achieve robust generation and discriminative refinement by self-supervised pretraining and semantic-guided predicting.
-As shown in Fig. \ref{fig_intro_1}, our inspiration mainly comes from the recent prompting scheme in NLP \cite{liu2021pre,wei2021finetuned,brown2020language}.
-Specifically, as Fig. \ref{fig_intro_1} shows, we flexibly reinterpret the generation stage as the prompting stage, since both stages aim at learning on new scenarios with limited data diversity.
+As shown in Figure \ref{fig_intro_1}, our inspiration mainly comes from the recent prompting scheme in NLP \cite{liu2021pre,wei2021finetuned,brown2020language}.
+Specifically, as Figure \ref{fig_intro_1} shows, we flexibly reinterpret the generation stage as the prompting stage, since both stages aim at learning on new scenarios with limited data diversity.
 But differently, the pretrained model is ready in NLP.
 Therefore, its goal is to design a \textit{prompt function} that modifies $input$ as $prompt$ for answer search.
 Alternatively, point cloud generation is not pretrained.
 Hence, our goal is to design an \textit{inverse prompt function} which aims at constructing the diversified $input$ from the given $prompt$ (i.e., incomplete point cloud) for pretraining.
 In particular, we introduce a concise Incompletion-Of-Incompletion (IOI) sampling mechanism as \textit{inverse prompt function}, where we randomly crop incomplete point clouds into new incomplete-of-incomplete ones.
 Subsequently, we pretrain the generation network with a self-supervised pretext task, which applies the IOI point cloud as input to recover the original incomplete point cloud.
 This design contains two main advantages.
 First, this pretraining task is similar to the downstream generation task, which can reduce the task gap for model transfer \cite{liu2021pre}.
 Second, IOI pretraining can effectively increase robustness of generation network, by pretraining on rich variations of incomplete point clouds.
+Specially, our IOI pretraining is not affected by the fixed form of crop procedure, we verify different ways of crop procedure (as indicated in the Figure \ref{fig_IOIaugment} ), both with improved performance significantly.